0x416c616e/0x416c616e.github.io/_posts/2019-01-06-day-11-it-projects-maintenance-and-a-raspberry-pi.md

 Here are some ideas I have so far:
 - Getting a Cisco Catalyst 2950 or 2960 because I need a multi-port switch, and also it'd be good to get a refresher on Cisco IOS, instead of letting my old IT classes go to waste
 - Setting up a pfSense firewall -- DD-WRT seems okay most of the time, but I'd like to set up another dedicated firewall.
 I used to have one and I'm not sure why I didn't do it again.
 - Raspbian wake-on-LAN server -- it will be on 24/7, with sleep mode disabled, and have a cron.weekly script to turn all computers on for weekly backups/updates/scans.
+Probably the easiest of these projects.
 - Setting up another old computer as a second hypervisor, because my budget ESXi hypervisor may or may not be enough for my VM and Docker container needs.
 It might be good to use a different hypervisor, such as Citrix XenServer, rather than doing everything in ESXi.
 That way, I'll get experience with multiple platforms instead of just one.
 - Nagios SIEM, possibly with the Splunk add-on.
 SIEMs are a big deal and I think I need to get more experience with enterprise security.
 Anti-malware software is not a fully-fledged security solution, so things like this are important.
 - SnortIDS -- I don't know too much about intrusion detection systems, except that Snort comes up a lot among people who know a thing or two in infosec or IT.
 - Bitnami LAMP server VM -- for my upcoming web development projects
 - Kubernetes and Docker -- some apps don't need entire VMs.
 Sometimes, they just need a container.
 You can have multiple Docker containers and manage them with Kubernetes.
 - osTicket ticketing system -- for tech support tickets, when people have issues with computers or software.
 This could potentially be in a container, within a Linux VM, within ESXi.
 Kind of unnecessary to set it up that way, but then I'd learn a lot of useful topics.
+Probably one of the easiest projects here.
 - PiHole DNS sinkhole for ad blocking -- a fun and interesting network-based ad blocking project.
 Nowadays, because of problems like malvertising, ad blocking is basically a security measure, not just a way to get rid of annoying ads.
 - Windows Server -- terms like "active directory" and "domain controller" get brought up a lot in IT and pentesting, so I should get familiar with it.